Yadro/time-tracker/README.md

-# 🕒 Time Tracker
-Track time, add notes, view reports of your time, and more.
+# 🕘 Track time, add notes, view reports of your time, and more.

 Start and stop time, jump between tasks, and add details on how time was spent.